-0 The Doctoral Programme in Biosciences 6 1 General Information on the Programme 8 2 Fundamental Goals and Competences Overview 9 Presentation of Scientific Fields Agronomy Animal Science Bioengineering in Health Sciences Bioinformatics Biology Biotechnology Cell Sciences Economics of Natural Resources Food Science Horticulture Landscape Architecture Managing Forest Ecosystems Microbiology Nanosciences Nutrition Protection of the Natural Heritage Technical Systems in Biotechniques Wood and Biocomposites 10 10 12 12 13 14 14 15 17 18 19 19 20 21 22 23 23 24 4 Study Conditions Conditions for Enrolment and Criteria for the Selection of Candidates Criteria for Selection for Limited Enrolment Recognising Knowledge and Skills Obtained Prior to Admission to the Programme Conditions for Advancement Through the Programme The Conditions of Year Repetition Changing Scientific Field of Study Conditions for Completion of Study Obtaining the Scientific Title Transfer Between Study Programmes 26 26 27 28 29 29 30 30 Obtaining the Scientific Title 30
+0 The Doctoral Programme in Biosciences 6 1 General Information on the Programme 8 2 Fundamental Goals and Competences Overview 9 Agronomy Animal Science Bioengineering in Health Sciences Bioinformatics Biology Biotechnology Cell Sciences Economics of Natural Resources Food Science Horticulture Landscape Architecture Managing Forest Ecosystems Microbiology Nanosciences Nutrition Protection of the Natural Heritage Technical Systems in Biotechniques Wood and Biocomposites 10 10 12 12 13 14 14 15 17 18 19 20 21 22 23 23 24 4 Study Conditions Conditions for Enrolment and Criteria for the Selection of Candidates Criteria for Selection for Limited Enrolment Recognising Knowledge and Skills Obtained Prior to Admission to the Programme Conditions for Advancement Through the Programme The Conditions of Year Repetition Changing Scientific Field of Study Conditions for Completion of Study Obtaining the Scientific Title Transfer Between Study Programmes Implementation of the Study Programme 26 26 27 28 29 29 29 30 30 31

-5 Tuition Fee 31

-6 Supervising 31

-7 Structure of the Study Programme Content Structure of the Programme Ensuring Mobility 32 33 34

-Subject Structure of the Programme Modes and Methods of Implementation of the Study Programme 36 36

-The List of Subjects 37

-Methods of Assessment 52

-Changing / Abandoning Selected Course 53

-8 Organisation and Implementation of Interdisciplinary Doctoral Studies in Biosciences 53

-Rules on the Organisation of Studies 53

-Authorities and Decision-making 54

-Collegiums / Commissions for Doctoral Studies / Faculty Senates 54

-Programme Council 54

-9 Coordinators of Scientific Fields 55

-10 Acquisition of the Academic Title Doctor of Philosophy 60

-11 Additional Information on the Study Programme Annex A 61 62
+5 Tuition Fee 31 6 Supervising 31 7 Structure of the Study Programme Content Structure of the Programme Ensuring Mobility Subject Structure of the Programme Modes and Methods of Implementation of the Study Programme 33 33 35 37 37 The List of Subjects Methods of Assessment Changing / Abandoning Selected Course 37 52 53 8 Organisation and Implementation of Interdisciplinary Doctoral Studies in Biosciences Rules on the Organisation of Studies Authorities and Decision-making Collegiums / Commissions for Doctoral Studies / Faculty Senates Programme Council 53 53 54 54 9 Coordinators of Scientific Fields 55 10 Acquisition of the Academic Title Doctor ofPhilosophy 60 11 Additional Information on the Study Programme -- Annex A 61 62

-THE DOCTORAL PROGRAMME IN BIOSCIENCES The interdisciplinary doctoral study programme in Biosciences is a joint project encompassing five Faculties of the University of Ljubljana.
+THE DOCTORAL PROGRAMME IN BIOSCIENCES

+The interdisciplinary doctoral study programme in Biosciences is a joint project encompassing five Faculties of the University of Ljubljana.
 The Biotechnical Faculty (BF) coordinates the programme, and the Faculty of Electrical Engineering (FE), the Faculty of Computer and Information Science (FRI), the Faculty of Mechanical Engineering (FS) and the Faculty of Health Sciences (ZF) also participate in its implementation.
 Research in the field of basic and applied biotechnical sciences in the last two decades has set new theoretical paradiams and elucidated the functioning of diverse biological systems.
 Development of modern solutions in biosciences, which were beyond imagination a decade ago, is based on the integration of specific knowledge of many disciplines.
 The main concept of interdisciplinary doctoral programme in Biosciences is, therefore, cooperation.
 We combine the knowledge and experience of Agronomy, Animal Science, Bioinformatics, Bioengineering in Health Sciences, Biology, Biotechnology, Cell Sciences, Economics of Natural Resources, Food Sciences, Horticulture, Landscape Architecture, Managing Forest Ecosystems, Microbiology, Nanosciences, Nutrition, Protection of the Natural Heritage, Technical Systems in Biotechniques and Wood and Biocomposites, and the key is the interplay of all scientific fields.
 Developing high-quality and modern doctoral study programme for the acquisition and upgrade of knowledge in biotechnical sciences is also dictated by the rapid development of the scientific fields and their impact on important aspects of our lives, such as food and nutrition, health, environment and landscape, and renewable energy sources.